Japanese Strawberry Sando, Mochi and Shortcake, Oh My: 3 Japanese Strawberry Desserts You Need to Try ASAP

 3. Japanese Strawberry Sando

-Fruit sandwiches or “sando” for short have taken visual platforms like TikTok by storm in the last few years.
+Japanese fruit sandwiches or “sando” for short have taken visual platforms like TikTok by storm in the last few years.
+Made with fresh strawberries, whipped cream, and slices of white bread, this Japanese fruit dessert has become global sensation.
 The vibrant pop of red enveloped in silky, freshly whipped cream has enraptured viewers and exploded this simple snack’s already towering popularity.
 The aesthetic is practically made for social media and the taste makes you feel like you’re eating dessert as a meal.
 And yet, the texture is light and fluffy with just the right amount of sweetness, and every bite is more pleasant than the last.

 Although their virality is recent, fruit sandwiches have been a luxury dessert item in trendy Japanese cafes since the mid-1900s.
 Their rise in popularity grew with the general trend of adopting more Western foods and adding a uniquely Japanese twist to classic Western recipes.
 Some experts believe that the popularity of the Sando came in the absence of high-sugar desserts like cakes as sugar was hard to come by in post-war Japan4.
 Instead of cake, trendy young people with a sweet tooth loved fruit sando.